Which place is cheaper, Lyon or Bucharest?

 In the autumn, Bucharest is around the same temperature as Lyon.
 Typically, the autumn temperatures in Bucharest in October average around 13°C (55°F), and Lyon averages at about 14°C (56°F).

 In the autumn, Bucharest often gets more sunshine than Lyon.
 Bucharest gets 177 hours of sunny skies this time of year, while Lyon receives 127 hours of full sun.

 Bucharest usually gets less rain in October than Lyon.
 Bucharest gets 32 mm (1.3 in) of rain, while Lyon receives 78 mm (3.1 in) of rain this time of the year.

 Both Lyon and Bucharest are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Bucharest because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Lyon this time of year.

 It's quite cold in Lyon in the winter.
 The weather in Bucharest can be very cold.
 In January, Bucharest is generally much colder than Lyon.
-Temperatures in Bucharest average around -1°C (29°F), and Lyon stays around 4°C (39°F).
+Daily temperatures in Bucharest average around -1°C (29°F), and Lyon fluctuates around 4°C (39°F).

 Bucharest usually receives more sunshine than Lyon during winter.
 Bucharest gets 71 hours of sunny skies, while Lyon receives 62 hours of full sun in the winter.